Pin header

-A pin header (or simply header) is a form of electrical connector.
+A pin header (or simply, header) is a form of electrical connector.
 A male pin header consists of one or more rows of metal pins molded into a plastic base, often 2.54 mm apart, though available in many spacings.
 Male pin headers are cost-effective due to their simplicity.
-The female counterparts are sometimes known as female socket headers, though there are numerous naming variations of male and female connectors.
-Historically, headers have sometimes been called "Berg connectors", but headers are manufactured by many companies.
+The female counterparts are sometimes known as female headers (also as pin sockets), though there are numerous naming variations of male and female connectors.
+Historically, headers have sometimes been called "Berg connectors" or "DuPont" connectors, but headers are manufactured by many companies.

 Overview

-Normally pin headers are through-hole devices (THD / THT), but surface-mount devices (SMD / SMT) exist too.
-In the SMD case, the solder side of the pins are bent on a 90 degree angle so as to be soldered to pads on the PCB.
+Normally pin headers are through-hole devices (THD/THT), but surface-mount devices (SMD/SMT) exist too.
+In the SMD case, the solder side of the pins are bent on a 90-degree angle so as to be soldered to pads on the printed circuit board (PCB).
 On single row SMD headers the pins are bent alternating to one side or the other, on dual row SMD headers the pins are simply bent outwards.
 If pin headers are optional, the THD variant is often chosen for ease of manual assembly.

 Headers can be either straight (vertical) or right-angle, the latter form is sometimes used to connect two PCBs together horizontally.
 Most often, headers are available in one or two rows, though three or more rows are available from some manufacturers.
 They are often sold as long strips (typically 36 / 40 / 50 pins) which can easily be cut apart to a required number of pins.
 Many pin lengths are available to minimize labor during PCB assembly.

 Male pin headers are often associated with ribbon cable connectors.
 When used alone, they can be recipients of jumpers, which have spacings of 2.54 mm and 2.00 mm.

 Header types can be categorized by their pitch (uniform distance between pins measured from center to center).
 Some common header pitches are: